mother-of-all-self-hosting/ansible-role-gotosocial/docs/configuring-gotosocial.md

 ### Configure the mailer

 You can configure a mailer for functions such as user invitation.
-Docmost supports a SMTP server (default) and Postmark.
+GoToSocial supports a SMTP server (default) and Postmark.
 To set it up, add the following common configuration and settings specific to SMTP server or Postmark to your `vars.yml` file as below (adapt to your needs):

 ```yaml
 docmost_mailer_enabled: true